9 – ME AND BOBBY McGEE

-Almost all major artists in the rock era have at one time or other recorded (or performed live) songs written by other people, but in a handful of cases many fans might be surprised to find out who the writers of those songs are.
-This might be because those writers come from an entirely different musical genre than the performer, or because the writer is better known for being an actor or even (if you can believe it) a game-show producer.
-Here are a nine such classic hits.
+Almost all major artists in the rock era have at one time or other recorded (or performed live) songs written by other people, but in a handful of cases, many fans might be surprised to find out who the writers of those songs are.
+This might be because those writers come from an entirely different musical genre than the performer or because the writer is better known for being an actor or even (if you can believe it) a game show producer.
+Here are nine such classic hits.

 # 9 – ME AND BOBBY McGEE

 Anyone familiar with Kris Kristofferson’s career is well aware that he’s a very seasoned musician and songwriter, having released eighteen solo albums to date.
 However, it’s quite possible that in his career of more than a half-century, he’s achieved a bit more visibility as a film actor, from his leading roles in movies like Alice Doesn’t Live Here Anymore, Convoy, and the 1976 version of A Star is Born (and, uh.. *cough* Heaven’s Gate *cough*).

 So many people might not be aware that among the many, many songs that Kristofferson has written is “Me and Bobby McGee,” which, though it’s been performed by dozens of artists, would posthumously become the signature song for Janis Joplin, possibly the most influential female singer in rock history (her version of the song went to number one in the US in 1971, following her untimely death the previous year).

 # 8 – PALISADES PARK